robinandeer/MIP_api/docs/installation.rst

   cpanm YAML

-4. You need to make sure all depedencies are installed and loaded.
+4. You need to make sure all depedencies are installed and loaded (See :doc:`setup`).
 The most obscure program is: `qaTools <https://github.com/CosteaPaul/qaTools>`_.
 Start by downloading `samtools` v.0.1.18. qaTools needs this to build.
 Therefore you need to edit the `Makefile` in the qaTools directory to point to the `samtools`directory before running ``make``.